emm71201/emm71201.github.io/index.md

 ## Publications

+- *Magic State Distillation using Asymptotically Good Codes on Qudits*
+- *Quantum computation of mass gap in an asymptotically free theory
+- *Primitive Quantum Gates for an SU(3) Discrete Subgroup: Σ(72 × 3)*
 - *Synthesis of Qutrit Circuits over the Clifford + R Gates*
 - *Highly-Efficient Quantum Fourier Transformations for Some Non-Abelian Groups*
 - *Primitive Quantum Gates for a SU(3) Discrete Subgroup: Σ(36 × 3)*